brightprogrammer/starter-hugo-academic/content/post/solving-x3ero0s-crackme-the-hard-way/index.md

 ![radre2-1.png](https://brightprogrammer.github.io/images/blog-res/radare2-1.png)

 The big window on left is the one that contains our disassembly code.
-One in the top right corner contians function names/symbols and in bottom right contains sybmol names.\
+One in the top right corner contains function names/symbols and in bottom right contains symbol names.\
 At the very beginning you see the `entry` function, this is the very first function that is called when our program executes! and this function calls `main()`(indirectly).
 This function passes those `argc` and `argv` values to `main()`!
 Let's take a look at this function and try to find our `main()` from here :

 ![radare2-2.png](https://brightprogrammer.github.io/images/blog-res/radare2-2.png)